 With over 300 years in the industry, Lloyd’s has become a leading name within the insurance marketplace, with influence in more than 220 countries worldwide.
 Between 2012 and 2017, Lloyd’s made £74 billion in claims payments and processed over £46 million of claims daily in 2017, a record standing strong to date.

 Lloyd’s covers more than 60 lines of insurance, from accident and health to home insurance, medical malpractice, terrorism, property space, livestock, and more.
 The company also specializes in creating tailor-made policies for clients, helping expand product offerings.
 Insurers contact Lloyd’s and its insurance expert team to explore services, find insurance solutions for clients, and create policies.

 When it comes to advising underwriters of loss, the process can be long and extremely complicated to get your head around.
 Here is a concise and simplified summary of what happens when you want to get claims payments.

 When a party files a claim with Lloyd’s, the London broker will follow their due diligence by carrying out multiple checks.
 Once the checks are clear, the claims department will assign the claim a unique claim reference number through which one can track the claim.
 After assigning a unique claims reference number, an electronic claims file gets created and sent to the underwriters.

-There is also an option for a paper claims file, but the underwriter would need to hand in the claim form and documents physically in person.
+There is also an option for a paper claims file, but the underwriter must physically hand in the claim form and documents in person.

 When the claim department sends the electronic claim file to the underwriter, the latter reviews the documents and the case while making necessary comments on the file, this could include questions, general comments, and formats.